 “Geography is a living, breathing subject, constantly adapting itself to change.
 It is dynamic and relevant.
 For me geography is a great adventure with a purpose”.

 Geography is the study of the changing world in which we live.
 The department aims to develop in students an understanding and appreciation of the world in which we live.

-In addition to the curriculum provision, the department aims to promote to students extra-curricular opportunities such as the Young Geographer of the year competition, a climate conferences and the GA quiz.
+In addition to the curriculum provision, the department aims to promote to students extra-curricular opportunities such as the Young Geographer of the year competition, a Model UN Climate Conference and the GA quiz.